llvm/llvm-project/amd/device-libs/doc/OCML.md

 ### Controls

-OCML supports a number of controls that are provided by linking in specifically named inline functions.
-These functions are inlined at optimization time and result in specific paths taken with no control flow overhead.
-These functions all have the form (in C)
+OCML supports a number of controls that are provided by linking in libraries defining specifically named constant variables.
+These variables are known at optimization time and result in specific paths taken with no control flow overhead.
+These variables all have the form (in C)

-    __attribute__((always_inline, const)) int
-    __oclc_control(void)
-    { return 1; } // or 0 to disable
+__constant const int __oclc_<name> = N;

-The currently supported control are
+The currently supported controls are
   * `finite_only_opt` - floating point Inf and NaN are never expected to be consumed or produced
   * `unsafe_math_opt` - lower accuracy results may be produced with higher performance
   * `daz_opt` - subnormal values consumed and produced may be flushed to zero
   * `correctly_rounded_sqrt32` - float square root must be correctly rounded
+  * `wavefrontsize64` - the wave front size is 64
   * `ISA_version` - an integer representation of the ISA version of the target device

 ### Versioning